Home

 Defensive Tactics builds self-confidence and compliments the physical training component of the explorer training academy.
 Recruits are taught basic punching, striking, kicking and basic ground fighting techniques.

-Recruits are issued protective grappling gloves prior to defensive tactics training classes, and are supervised throughout the exercises to prevent injury and insure proper technique.
+Recruits are issued protective grappling gloves prior to defensive tactics training classes, and are closely supervised throughout the exercises to prevent injury and insure proper technique.

 The training does not include impact weapons, such as batons, because explorers are not permitted to carry weapons, and therefore the training would be unrealistic for them.
 Rather, each recruit is taught how to protect themselves against attack from another person, by means of personal weapons (hands, feet, arms), confrontation avoidance and awareness of their surroundings.